 Royal Enfield classic 350 uses front disc brakes of 280mm that have two calipers and a 240mm disc brake with a single-piston caliper for the rear.
 It makes it a perfect Royal Enfield to drive since cutting speeds is made easy, and driving at higher speeds is more exciting.

 Additionally, the dual-channel ABS takes the riding experience to the next stage.
-The handlebar is different from the Bullet series, providing the rider more assurance when moving through high traffic.
-The tyres are the MRF 90/90-19 and 110/90-18 on the classic 350.
+The handlebar is different from the Royal Enfield Bullet series, providing the rider more assurance when moving through high traffic.
+The tyres of Royal Enfield classic 350 are the MRF 90/90-19 and 110/90-18.
 These tyres are many years ahead of the ones on Bullet 350, helping the rider achieve a greater grip on the road’s surface.

 Royal Enfield provides the classic 350 with 60W/55W halogen headlights that are twice as brighter than the standard bulbs on most motorcycles.
 They’re extremely helpful in adverse weather conditions and during the night time driving.
 And the addition of a light switch makes them more efficient and beneficial in harsh conditions.

-Many riders have reported a rate of about 40 kmpl with the classic 350.
-The average speed never dips below 35 kmpl with most riders, but when you drive with care and an efficient throttle, the mileage can easily reach 40 kmpl without hesitation.
+Many riders have reported royal enfield classic mileage of about 40 kmpl.
+The average mileage never dips below 35 kmpl with most riders, but when you drive with care and an efficient throttle, the classic 350 mileage can easily reach 40 kmpl without hesitation.
 Riders need not be concerned about refills constantly on the go because the motorbike offers 500 miles of range for riding in the full tank of fuel with an average throttle.

 The Royal Enfield classic 350 features a full metal body, a round headlight, a massive fuel tank, curved fenders, and spoke wheels in chrome.
 The seat split is an eye-catching feature, while the exhaust is common to the Royal Enfield Bullet and classic models.
 The retro-inspired design style creates a distinctive road presence.